tes/kubernaut/README.md

 Gets a single deployment

 ### POST /api/deployments
-Deploys a release using the specified context
+Deploys a release to the specified namespace. "cluster", "namespace", "registry", "service" and "version" are required attributes.
+These and any additional attributes you specify will be available to the manifest template.

 #### Parameters
 | Name   | Type    | Mandatory | Default | Notes   |